scc-digitalhub/docs/user/docs/scenarios/etl/expose.md

 On the left, if you wish, set *Authentication* to *Basic* and choose *Username* and *Password*.

-In the middle, set any *Name* you want. *Host* must use the same domain as the other components of the Digital Hub.
+In the middle, set any *Name* you want. *Host* must use the same domain as the other components of the platform.
 For example, if you access Coder at `coder.my-digitalhub-instance.it`, the *Host* field should use a value like `demo-etl-api.my-digitalhub-instance.it`.

 On the right, under *Primary*, you must enter the name of the function, in this case `demo-etl-api`.